thomjur/home_page/projects.md

 <h3>Magic Manuscript Maker Typesetting Software</h3>
 <p class="project-teaser">
-	The <em>Magic Manuscript Maker</em> is a collection of open-source tools and scripts that help to automate the typesetting process of academic articles.
+	The <em>Magic Manuscript Maker</em> (<a href="https://mmm.phimisci.org" target="_blank">Link</a>) is a collection of open-source tools and scripts that help to automate the typesetting process of academic articles.
 The workflow is designed to be used in a Docker container and currently used by the Philosophy and the Mind Sciences journal.
 The individual tools are channeled through a web application called the "Magic Manuscript Maker", which allows to create user profiles and projects.
 However, the individual tools can also be used independently.
+The MMM was mainly developed in Python.
 </p>

 <p class="project-teaser-link">